starblue/pixelfoo-apps/README.txt

 predprey - grass-prey-predator simulation
     parameter is number of actions per 40ms frame

-maze - draws a maze
+maze - draws a maze by drawing corridors
+    parameter is number of actions per 40ms frame

+dualmaze - draws a maze by drawing walls
     parameter is number of actions per 40ms frame

 Compile with "cargo build --release".